Skip to content

 If you need custom serialization for specific types in your backend:

-from flujo.utils import safe_serialize
+from flujo.state.backends.base import _serialize_for_json

 class CustomBackend(StateBackend):